auxfuse/Milestone2/README.md

     user-select: none;
     }
    ```
+##### Defensive Design:
+All of the above bugs and solutions allowed me. the Developer, to think about Defensive Programming/Design, such as the continuation of a piece of software against unforeseen circumstances occurring in the application.
+In this case
+the biggest unforeseen circumstance for me was the "User", (my peers in the peer-review-channel), who found multiple bugs and errors even after extensive testing from myself the Developer.

 The project has a couple of remaining bugs found during extensive testing amongst the multiple browsers to hand:
 * Internet Explorer will not recognise Arrow functions thus the game fails to properly load on that browser entirely.